frederik-schmidt/Lyft-bay-wheels/README.md

-## Exploration of Lyft Bay Wheels data to identify business opor- tunities in bike sharing industry in San Francisco Bay
+### Data Analysis | Exploration of Lyft Bay Wheels data to identify business oportunities in bike sharing industry in San Francisco Bay

 This project explores data of the Lyft Bay Wheels dataset.
 Bay Wheels is a public bicycle sharing company in the San Francisco Bay Area, California owned by the ridesharing company Lyft Inc. Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.

-### Data source
+#### Data source
 The cleaned database captures ~5,800,000 bike rides from Juny 26th 2017 to March 31st 2020.
 The following information is available for a bike ride:
 - Duration in seconds